kant/san_cubec_blog/about.md

 After many models, scenes, dioramas and some animations which I shared with the world on my original [twitter][id2] account, I decided it's time for an absolutely insane project.
 A little upgrade, so to say.
 This project is what I am now sharing with the world, and via my social media channels you can follow basically all I am doing.
 However, worth a special mention is this blog itself, as I am using it as my own "devlog" which sometimes might just contain some more detailed information and looks behind the scenes than twitter allows me to share.

 The _Index_ tab above is helpful for listing all the blog entries (kinda like a table of contents) and by clicking on _San Cubec_ at the top you'll be redirected to the main page.
+I am also maintaining a wiki (encyclopedia) where you can quickly find lots of interesting information about the city itself.

 Thanks for reading my brief introduction and without wasting any more time let's go on with building a metropole!

 - Twitter Link
 - Artstation Link